home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 - Streaming content
 - Websockets

-Ingress grants your Add-on 2 points of security and can be implemented easily from bash as a separate, no-dependencies, background process with the default home-assistant image, as follows.
-Please note, this is a basic static webserver setup and provides little benefit over the log tab.
-Additionally, this implementation has less security than any standard HTTP Framework, but it is intended to run within a controlled environment between the shell script and the Ingress server in Home Assistant, and is not exposed directly to the Internet or any network.

 ## Basic Ingress Example with Nginx
 The following is a basic ingress implementation with an Nginx server.
 This contains an example`Dockerfile`, `config.json`, and `ingress.conf` configuration.